tristanmyers/learning_gamedev/notes.md

 > What steps does moving the player require?

+Create a ``Rect`` that symbolises the players in it's new position.
+You will need the players previous coordinates, so make a mutable variable that holds that info.

+Make sure to update the previous coordinates and use those new coordinates in the ``Rect``.

+Then blit the window surface with the new the ``Rect`` that has the updated coordinates.

+Before all of this you will need to reset the screen surface so that the player at the old coordinates doesn't stay on the screen.

+Then update the screen surfaces front buffer.

 > When does one worry about thread management?

 > How do I manage threads?